Mainstream media - refusing to publish the most newsworthy story in Canada in years

 CPP’s $500 billion surplus can help millions of struggling Canadians

-With as much as 15% more income available today and news of a secure retirement, young Canadians can shed much of their current anxiety and improve their quality of life.
-However, the financial industry and actuarial profession would suffer.
+With as much as 15% more income available and news of a secure retirement, young Canadians can improve their quality of life today and shed their current anxiety about a retirement in poverty.

 Finance Minister Chrystia Freeland should know about the media industry.
 At one time, she was Managing Director at Reuters, Deputy Editor at The Globe and Mail, and reported for The Financial Times, The Economist and The Washington Post.
 She explains why the Canadian media has published nothing on the CPP’s surplus in her book, Plutocrats: The Rise of the New Global Super-rich and the Fall of Everyone Else.
 The book describes how